- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 Zirconia implants have been proven to work great in the smile zone.

-This material is naturally white in color, giving patients great aesthetics.
+This material is naturally white, providing patients with excellent aesthetics.
 No dark shades poke through the gums.
-And since it is non-corrosive, the implants won’t become discolored and there will be no need for whitening.
+Moreover, since it is non-corrosive, the implants will not become discolored, and there will be no need for whitening.

 Safe for patients with metal allergies

-Zirconia implants are a viable option for patients who have an allergy to titanium or adhere to holistic dental principles.
+Zirconia implants are a viable option for patients with a titanium allergy or who adhere to holistic dental principles.
 There is no need to take the MELISA test prior to surgery.

-There is also no risk of allergic reactions, galvanic shock, or battery effects with ceramic like there is with metal implants.
+There is also no risk of allergic reactions, galvanic shock, or battery effects with ceramic implants, as there is with metal implants.

 Resist corrosion and carry less risk of infection

-Zirconia does not corrode, which means you don’t have to worry about associated infections like peri-implantitis.
-Studies also prove that this material shows less plaque accumulation from building up, giving you better protection from oral infections and gum disease.
+Zirconia does not corrode, which means you do not have to worry about associated infections like peri-implantitis.
+Studies also show that this material accumulates less plaque, providing better protection against oral infections and gum disease.

-Bacteria are less likely to stick to a zirconia implant compared to other materials thanks to its non-polar structure and smooth finish.
-What’s more, ceramic implant margins are above the gum level.
+Bacteria are less likely to adhere to a zirconia implant than to other materials, thanks to its non-polar structure and smooth surface.
+What is more, ceramic implant margins are above the gum level.
 This makes it easier for patients to keep the area clean and preserve gum tissue.

 Cons of zirconia implants

-But zirconia implants are not without cons.
-You should be aware of the drawbacks before you decide what material your implants should be made from.
+However, zirconia implants are not without cons.
+You should be aware of the drawbacks before deciding which material your implants should be made from.

 Tend to be more expensive

-What’s more, zirconia implants are a relatively new solution.
-This means there are fewer specialists who offer their placement.
-Since there is less competition, the price for placement surgery may be higher, too.
+What is more, zirconia implants are a relatively new solution.
+This means fewer specialists are offering their placements.
+Since there is less competition, the price for placement surgery may be higher as well.

 The one-piece design may hinder healing

 Zirconia implants are mainly inserted into the jaw in a one-piece design, without a separate abutment.
 This makes such restorations less flexible and more rigid.
-The rods may break or fracture when great force is exerted on them.
+The rods may break or fracture when subjected to excessive force.

-What’s more, without a separate abutment, there is no way to make osseointegration a standalone process.
-The zirconia implant is inserted at once, so biting forces are immediately exerted on the restoration.
+What is more, without a separate abutment, there is no way to make osseointegration a standalone process.
+The zirconia implant is inserted in a single step, so biting forces are immediately applied to the restoration.
 Healing may take longer and be less successful.

 Two-piece implants are considered safer and more durable in the dental industry.